stfbnc/fathon/docs/_build/html/_sources/index.rst.txt

 fathon (v1.0)
 ***************

-Current version is available for Linux and macOS only.
+Current version is available for Linux (64 bit) and macOS only.

 Python package for detrended fluctuation analysis (DFA) and related algorithms.
 `fathon` provides four main algorithms, namely